-As well as engaging in editing practice you will learn how the things you make are enhanced by research, critical thinking and contextual knowledge.
+As well as engaging in editing practice you will learn how the things you make are developed and enhanced by critical thinking, re-iteration and analysis.

 Online Tutorials will cover:

 Entering the mindset of the editor.
 From what's expected of us, to how to start thinking like a professional.